 The classic Italian Spaghetti with shrimp turns out perfect, the wonderful tomatoes and the basil, just like in Italy.

 Costa Rican Beef, specially beef tenderloin is one of the best I ever had.
-Happy cows spending their lives at pasture day and night, enjoy half the year just fresh grass, during the rainy season.
-In the dry season they often look skinny and even miserable, because the grass is dried out and they need some extra food, but they are never ever so over feeded as cows are in other countries, where the purpose is just make quick money.
+Happy cows spending their lives at pasture day and night, enjoying half the year of fresh grass, during the rainy season.
+In the dry season they often look skinny and even miserable, because the grass is dried out and they need some extra food, but they are never so over feed as cows are in other countries, where the purpose is to just make quick money.
 You can taste the difference and the steaks are much cheaper compared to other countries.

-I use beef tenderloin a lot, as steaks, stripes or as a whole,
+I use beef tenderloin a lot, as steaks, strips or as a whole piece,

 Other cuts I use for goulash or beef rolls.

 We also get really good pork.
 Pork needs only 24 hours for aging, so the locals often prefer pork.
-An other point is that they are afraid of eating rare ore medium cooked meats.
-During the times of electricity deficiency, often people have had a bad experience.
+An other point is that the Costa Rican`s are afraid of eating rare or medium cooked meats.
+During the times of electricity deficiency, often people had a bad experience.

 Many Costa Rican families in the country side had a pig to butcher at Christmas time and a whole pork leg was and is still a traditional Christmas dinner.
 Mean times it is forbidden to grow pigs in the villages for hygienic reasons.

-We had one once.
-Lined with organic garbage from the kitchen and just the grass around, it was truly the best pork I ever had.
+We had one once. fed with organic waste from the kitchen and just the grass around, it was truly the best pork I ever had.

 "Pollo" (chicken) is very popular in this country.
 Many people have their own chickens and the eggs are really good, fresh and the yolk has an intense color.

-No birthday without “Arroz con pollo” and on a wedding or baptism whole chickens are cooked in water seasoned with all kinds of spices, than the cooking liquid has to been reduced and the chicken is served in this sauce, accompanied by potatoes, hard boiled eggs and some vegetables The every day chicken is mostly first cooked in water, than picked to pieces and combined with different kinds of vegetables, potatoes, rice....what ever is available.
+or baptisms whole chickens are cooked in water seasoned with all kinds of spices.
+Than the cooking liquid has to been reduced and the chicken is served in this sauce, accompanied by potatoes, hard boiled eggs and some vegetables The every day chicken is mostly first cooked in water, than shredded to pieces and combined with different kinds of vegetables, potatoes, rice....what ever is available.

 The shredded chicken is also used in stuffing for “Empanadas”, turn overs made from corn flour or unripe plantains, “Pastel de pollo” is a chicken pie and even chicken is prepared in Lasagne, Italians would be surprised.

-The reason why to precook chicken is certainly, that these animals lived outdoor and had to search for their own food running around, what made strong mussels, not tender meat.
-And often had a certain age before they ended up in a cook pot.
+The reason why chicken is precooked is certainly, that these animals lived outdoor and had to search for their own food running around, which made strong mussels, not tender meat.
+Chicken often have a "certain age" before they ended up in a cooking pot.

 I love chicken as well, using mostly chicken breast and many customers tell me that it is much tastier than what they get.